-- Update the UCF Design & Construction Standards at least on an annual basis. - Review submitted deviations and revisions in a timely manner. - 3.
+- 1. Update the UCF Design & Construction Standards at least annually. - Review submitted deviations and revisions in a timely manner. - 3.
 Have at least one representative of the Standards Committee in all design phase meetings and workshops, including the kick-off meeting, for all major projects. - 4.
-Emphasize to user groups that buildings are "UCF buildings," not departmental or college buildings. - Serve as initial interpreter of the Design & Construction Standards. - 6.
+Emphasize to user groups that buildings are "UCF buildings," not departmental or college buildings. - 5.
+Serve as initial interpreter of the UCF Design, Construction, and Renovation Standards. - 6.
 Review and recommend approval of Owner's Project Requirements (OPR), starting with the program verification phase.